-Name Date Performance Task Activity: : The Medieval World refer to the Middle Ages as "the Bright Ages as "the Dark Ages."
-Today, some historians suggest that we Ages" instead.
+Performance Task Activity: The Medieval World

+Historians used to refer to the Middle Ages as "the Dark Ages."
+Today, some historians suggest that we refer to the Middle Ages as "the Bright Ages" instead.
 Which nickname is more accurate?
-Write an essay and evidence from the unit reading and activities.
-Page (AP 1.4) and the lines below to take notes and organize your s from the chapters and primary sources in The Medieval World as in the unit activities.
+Write an essay that supports your claim with details and evidence from the unit reading and activities.

+Use the Claims and Evidence Activity Page (AP 1.4) and the lines below to take notes and organize your thoughts.
+Remember to include details from the chapters and primary sources in The Medieval World as well as from the sources and resources in the unit activities.